-The faculty of the Zucker School of Medicine at Hofstra/Northwell consists of more than 3,100 nationally and internationally recognized medical educators, clinicians, and scientists who represent a vast number of diverse specialties and wide range of interests.
+The faculty of the Zucker School of Medicine at Hofstra/Northwell consists of more than 4,000 nationally and internationally recognized medical educators, clinicians, and scientists who represent a vast number of diverse specialties and wide range of interests.
 They are leaders in clinical skills education and research, and are engaged in a variety of community service endeavors.

 Our faculty members are widely published, and many serve on numerous editorial boards and national study sections.
-We have a burgeoning Alpha Omega Alpha Honor Medical Society chapter with over 300 members and a recently established Academy of Medical Educators that recognizes outstanding medical educators who embrace the academic guiding principles of the Zucker School of Medicine.
+We have a burgeoning Alpha Omega Alpha Honor Medical Society chapter with over 450 members and an Academy of Medical Educators that recognizes outstanding medical educators who embrace the academic guiding principles of the Zucker School of Medicine.
 Additionally, members of our faculty make regular media appearances as experts in the medical field.